chris2511/xca/doc/rst/certificate-input.rst

 ........................

 The subject alternative name accepts a special entry *DNS:copycn*.
-This will copy the *commonName* entry frome th subject as DNS entry.
+This will copy all *commonName* entries from the subject as DNS entries.

+Together with the issuer alternative name it accepts the special entry *UPN:* as short form of *otherName:msUPN;UTF8:*

 .. index:: wizard_advanced (wizard_advanced)